bigqio/bigq/README.md

 # bigq
 scalable messaging platform

+For a sample app exercising bigq, please see: https://github.com/bigqio/chat

 ## description
 bigq is a scalable messaging platform using TCP sockets and JSON (NOT AMQP by design) featuring sync, async, channel, and private communications. bigq is written in C# and made available under the MIT license.